Rajveerkaur3/fashion-items-project-deploy/Readme.md

-Fashion-Items Project
+# Fashion-Items Project

-Team Name
+## Team Name
-YourTeamName
+TrendSetters

-Team Members
+## Team Members
-Rajveer Kaur
+- Rajveer Kaur
-Member 2
+- Jaskomal Kaur
-Member 3
+- Rishi Kumar

-Project Description
+## Project Description
 This project is a fashion items catalog where users can browse, filter, and view details of fashion products.

-User Stories
+## User Stories
-As a shopper, I want to browse fashion items so I can see what’s available.
+1. As a user, I want to browse fashion categories, so that I can find items I like.
-As a customer, I want to filter items by category so I can find what I want faster.
+2. As a user, I want to see all items in a category, so that I can explore options before choosing.
-As an admin, I want to add or update fashion items so the catalog stays current.
+3. As an admin, I want to add or update fashion items so the catalog stays cur